48+ Things To Consider Before You Buy Marketing Automation Software

 47. Does the platform offer mobile access?

-48. Can I restrict certain features and information within the platform by user or job function?
+48. Can I restrict certain features and information within the platform by the user or job function?

 Marketing automation software can take your marketing mix to the next level and help your sales department close more leads, but it’s important to pick one that works for your company’s unique needs, resources, and budget.